Filterless Snapshot Hyperspectral Imaging using Guided Patch Diffusion: Simulation Results

-\textbf{Comparison to Previous Models: } We compare our patch-based diffusion model to a variety of alternative hyperspectral models.
-This includes five previous networks \cite{huang2021,Yuanhao2022,cai2022b,hu2022,Meng2020} and a single-stage UNet, whose architecture is a copy of the one used in our diffusion backbone.
-These alternative models map full-field (fixed-resolution) measurements to full-field HSIs.
-We train all models from scratch on our rendered measurements, adhering to their original training procedures.
-We introduce as few architectural modifications as possible, such as replacing the forward and adjoint operators with our measurement function.
+We compare our patch-based diffusion approach to eight state-of-the-art hyperspectral reconstruction models~\cite{Yuanhao2022, SPECAT, Wang_2024_CVPR, cai2022b, huang2021, hu2022, Meng2020, SST} that map fixed-resolution, full-field measurements to full-field HSIs.
+As no prior models exist for our single-optic filterless setting, these represent the closest available baselines from related but better-conditioned snapshot HSI tasks.
+We train all models from scratch on our rendered measurements following their original training procedures, making only minimal modifications where necessary, \eg replacing their forward/adjoint operators with our measurement function and changing the number of output channels.
+In Supp.~Sec.~S4.2, we repeat this comparison using RGB Bayer-filtered measurements, where our method also achieves the best performance.

-The grayscale-to-hyperspectral reconstruction results are shown in the left-most column of Table~\ref{tab:samplingARAD} and in Figures~\ref{fig:ARAD_HSI_Display}--\ref{fig:ARAD_comparison}.
-(See also Supplement Figures~\ref{fig:ARAD_HSI_Display_Extra}--\ref{fig:model_comparsion_supp}).
-Our model achieves an average PSNR of $34.34$, which is $4.3$ dB higher than the next best model.
-We also achieve a substantially higher SSIM than other models ($0.94$ vs. $0.88$), which reflects the large improvement in visual quality when viewing the HSIs projected to RGB space.
-These results show that our guided diffusion model is the only network capable of solving this problem successfully.
-It also suggests there is an advantage to concentrating neural capacity into local patches and tying them together with guidance, as opposed to spreading out the neural capacity across larger receptive fields.

-Our model also provides uncertainty maps, computed via Eq. \ref{eq:uncertainty}, that closely mirror the mean-squared error (MSE) between predicted and ground-truth HSIs.
-(See also Supplement Figure~\ref{fig:ARAD_mgs_uncertainty}).
-This suggests the uncertainty could be useful for assessing pixel-wise reliability when the model is deployed in the wild.
-The quantification and use of uncertainty is discussed further in $\S$\ref{ssec:experiment_icvl}--\ref{ssec:experiment_cassi}. \\